Tomokazu Sugita: Personal life

 Sugita's mongrel dog, "Naoji" (直司), was adopted by his father from the original owner.
 He has once taken a commercial for 4gamer with his dog.
 Naoji died on 6 September 2018.
+His favorite colors are black and silver.
+He says that the gift that makes him happiest is a handwritten letter, as he enjoys moments when he can feel the impact one person can have on another through a letter.